Antiope (mother of Amphion): Euripides

 Jupiter and Antiope, by Antoine Watteau (c.
 1714–1719).

 The fullest and most influential account of the myth is found in Athenian playwright Euripides' dramatization of the story, the now lost play Antiope, of which many fragments and a summary are preserved.
 It was produced in the late 400s BC, with both 420s and 409 BC proposed as the original producation dates.

 According to the play, Antiope fell pregnant when Zeus visited her bed 'as a bad man'.
 Fearing her father's reaction she fled to Sicyon, where she was given shelter by king Epopeus, whom she also married.
 Nycteus was enraged, and before dying, he tasked his brother Lycus to punish Antiope.
 Lycus went to Sicyon, and after killing Epopeus, he dragged Antiope back to Thebes, who gave birth to twin boys in Eleutherae near Cithaeron.
 She exposed her infants, but a kindly herdsman found and raised them.
 He called them Amphion and Zethus, due to their mother giving birth to them on the road (amphodon) and asking for an easy labour (ezetese).

 Back in Thebes Lycus assumed the vacant regency, while he and his cruel wife Dirce abused Antiope and treated her as a slave.
 Eventually after many years of torment she found a chance at escape and made a run for it, reaching Eleutherae and finding there her grown-up sons, Amphion a talented singer and musician, Zethus a hard-working herdsman.
 Euripides contrasted their active and contemplative lives via a debate between the two, with Zethus advocating for hard work and berating his brother for his love of music and pleasure while Amphion defended his love for the arts.
 Unlike her however her sons did not recognise her, and did not believe her when she claimed to be their mother with Zeus as the father.
 Suspecting Antiope of being an escaped slave, they refused to shelter her.

 Jupiter and Antiope, by Bartholomeus Spranger.

 Dirce soon arrived to attend the worship of Dionysus, being a Bacchant.
 She spotted and recognised the runaway Antiope, and dragged her away to put her to death, possibly with the help of her female attendants (the secondary chorus in the play).
 The boys' foster father arrived then and revealed to Amphion and Zethus their true parentage.
 The twins then rescued Antiope and tied Dirce to a wild bull with the intention of letting the animal loose to wreak havoc and kill her in the process; then, as planned, the bull dragged the queen to her demise as punishment for Dirce's cruel treatment of their mother all those years and her attempt to murder Antiope.

 They were about to kill Lycus as well when he too joined them on Cithaeron, but Hermes intervened and convinced them to spare Lycus, who then left the throne of Thebes to them both.
-Hermes also instructed them to built the fortifications of the city using Amphion's lyre and music, which magically prompted the building stones to put themselves in place.
+Hermes also instructed them to build the fortifications of the city using Amphion's lyre and music, which magically prompted the building stones to put themselves in place.